 30. Find and Fix Dry Rot

 Common issues to notice when you walk around your home are dry rot, which is most common in wood trim around your home.
-You can help avoid dry rot by wrapping wood trim in aluminum, though even that doesn’t completely protect wood from rot.
+You can help avoid dry rot by wrapping wood trim in aluminum, though even that doesn’t completely protect the wood from rot.

 This video talks about how to fix dry rotted pieces of trim.